-The hot shot US lawyer and the hit man
+Alex Murdaugh: The hot shot US lawyer and the hit man

 Police have not charged anyone in the killing of Paul and Margaret Murdaugh in June and have not suggested that Mr Murdaugh is involved.

-On NBC's 'Morning' show on Wednesday, Mr Harpoolian denied that Mr Murdaugh had anything to do with their death.
+Speaking to NBC's Morning programme on Wednesday, Mr Harpootlian denied that Mr Murdaugh had anything to do with their deaths.

 "He is totally distraught," Mr Harpootlian said.
 "He did not murder them."

-The investigation into Margaret and Paul's killing, however, prompted police to open an investigation into the 2015 death of Stephen Smith, a 19-year-old found dead less than 10 miles away.
+The Murdaugh case also prompted police to open an investigation into the 2015 death of Stephen Smith, a 19-year-old found dead in the same county, less than 10 miles away.

-The case was first deemed to be a shooting, but was then ruled to be a probable hit-and-run.
+His death was first deemed to be a shooting, but was then ruled to be a probable hit-and-run.
 Police have not said what information was recovered during the Murdaugh investigation that led them to look into the Smith case.

-Who killed Alex and Margaret Murdaugh?
+Who killed Paul and Margaret Murdaugh?

-Police have no comment about possible suspects in the killing of Paul and Margaret Murdaugh in June.
+Police have no comment about possible suspects in the June deaths of Paul and Margaret.

-Following the murders Alex Murdaugh's brothers, Randy and John Marvin, said they were unaware if the family had enemies, although they claimed Alex had received threats.
+Following the murders, Mr Murdaugh's brothers, Randy and John, said they were unaware if the family had enemies, although they claimed Paul had received threats.

-On Wednesday, Mr Harpootlian said that Alex doesn't know who killed his family.
+On Wednesday, attorney Mr Harpootlian said that Mr Murdaugh doesn't know who killed his family.

 However, Mr Harpootlian added that he is investigating "an individual, or individuals, we believe have some culpability or have done it".